Last Update: August 2020

 There are several international airports in Thailand with Suvarnabhumi Airport in Bangkok as the main hub for intercontinental flights.
 Other international airports are Phuket, Chiang Mai and Don Muang (also in Bangkok).
 They mainly receive domestic flights and flights from within the Asian region.
 The Skyscanner website is an excellent source for schedules and the best prices for incoming and outgoing flights.

-For international travel by bus into Thailand from neighboring countries Myanmar, Laos and Cambodia it’s best to use 12Go.com transportation portal to book your tickets online.
+For international travel by bus into Thailand from neighboring countries Myanmar, Laos and Cambodia it’s very convenient to use an online transportation portal to book your tickets online.
 Especially during high season and public holidays it makes sense to book ahead to secure your seat(s).
 Skip the lines at the bus station!

-The tool is incredibly easy to use, just fill out your place of departure, your destination and travel date.
+There are several portals, but usually 12Go.asia and Bookaway come back with the best results.
+The tools are incredibly easy to use, just fill out your place of departure, your destination and travel date.
 It will show the complete schedule and ticket price of all related transport.
 Make your choice and book instantly!

 As said, Thailand is very affordable.
 It’s fairly easy to travel on a budget, but then again the saying “what you pay is what you get” holds a lot of truth here.
 Still, accommodation, food and also transport are all very cheap, depending on your desired level of comfort of course.